aaronsnoswell/mpl-utils/README.md

 # mpl-utils

-A collection of plotting functions for Matplotlib
+A collection of plotting functions for matplotlib

 # Functions